codess-aus/FCC100DaysOfCode/README.md

 #Day017 #100DaysOfCode Happy Xmas everyone
 Started & completed the CSS Flexbox section.
 1st thing I did on Xmas morning, after #PokemonGo striking a lucky egg, opening all my pokepals gifts and evolving some pokemon was do my code.
 No better way to start the day

+As I was on @Amys_Kapers favourite topic, I pushed through and did the whole thing for my #day018 #100DaysOfCode And she is right #CSSGrid really is magic!
+Can't wait to start building stuff using these cool tricks